andreathniah/bucketoftears/_posts/2023-03-17-stored-xss-data-exfiltration.md

 ██████████ -- [16/Mar/2023 12:57:58] "ü0!>Êó*!SEu´cj<ºaaÅ3ãqH· â3qøÂµßS02§[¾(dà¥ÃGz|_t}Å|"À+À/Ì©Ì¨À,À0À" 400 -
 ```

-No amount of Googling had enlightened me on what-the-loving-fuck is happening here (probably something to do with that missing CORS header), so I moved on to my next brilliant idea -- using CORS proxies!
+No amount of Googling had enlightened me on what-the-loving-f\*\*k is happening here (probably something to do with that missing CORS header), so I moved on to my next brilliant idea -- using CORS proxies!

 A CORS proxy essentially acts as an intermediary that helpfully adds the required `Access-Control-Allow-Origin` header.
 It's easy -- doesn't require server setups of any kind -- and already has many instances online for immediate use (e.g. `CORS Anywhere`, `alloworigin`).